jchanvfx/LesmillsNZ-FitbitOS/README.md

-# Lesmills NZ app for Fitbit
+# Lesmills NZ Timetable app for Fitbit

 **Fitbit** app that conveniently displays the <a href="https://www.lesmills.co.nz/timetable">Lesmills</a> timetable.